As deadlines slip, Biden agenda faces crucial assessment

 Psaki insisted no decisions had been made on whether the administration will go it alone as it awaits a counteroffer from Republicans.
 “We’re not quite there yet,” she said.
 “We’re eager to see their proposal and see what they have to offer.”

-The GOP senators have not said if they were preparing another proposal.
+The GOP senators have not said if they were preparing another proposal, but kept the door open late Monday.

+“I’m not ready to call it quits,” Capito told reporters on Capitol Hill.

 Associated Press writer Darlene Superville contributed to this report.